moyano83/High-Performance-Spark/README.md

 Spark supports multiple direct loading formats like:

     * JSON: Infers schema loading a sample of the data, this operation it's costly
     * JDBC: Represent a natural SQL source.
 Specific jars needs to be in the classpath, but sparks uses an abstraction `JdbcDialects` to speak with the different vendors.
-The `save()` method does not required a path at the information is already available.
+The `save()` method does not require a path as the information about the table is already available.
     * Parquet: Parquet provides space-efficiency, ability to split across multiple files, compression, nested types...
 We can load a parquet file by calling `df.format("parquet").load(path)`.
     * Hive Tables: If hive is configured, we can load tables with `session.read.table("myTable")` and save results to a table with `df.write.saveAsTable("myTable")`.
     * RDDs: Can be converted to dataframes by providing a StructType with the schema definition.
 DataFrames can be converted to RDDs of Row objects (by calling the `.rdd` method).